python/cpython/Doc/faq/programming.rst

 Consider using the string formatting operations ``string % tuple`` and ``string
 % dictionary``.

-Be sure to use the :meth:`list.sort` builtin method to do sorting, and see the `sorting mini-HOWTO <http://wiki.python.org/moin/HowTo/Sorting>`_ for examples of moderately advanced usage.  :meth:`list.sort` beats other techniques for sorting in all but the most extreme circumstances.
+Be sure to use the :meth:`list.sort` built-in method to do sorting, and see the `sorting mini-HOWTO <http://wiki.python.org/moin/HowTo/Sorting>`_ for examples of moderately advanced usage.  :meth:`list.sort` beats other techniques for sorting in all but the most extreme circumstances.